Free Things to Do in Afghanistan

 Must-see spots that don't cost a penny.

-Friday Mosque of Herat Free
+Friday Mosque (Masjid Jami), Herat Free

-Blue Mosque of Mazar-i-Sharif Free
+Shrine of Ali (Blue Mosque), Mazar-i-Sharif Free

 Free Cultural Experiences